 What Can I Do With an English Major?

-Below is a list of job titles and brief job descriptions for which a major or minor in English would provide excellent training as well as some recent McKendree English Alumni and what they've pursued.
+Below is a list of job titles and brief job descriptions for which a major or minor in English would provide excellent training.
 For more information, please see McKendree University’s Career Services.

 Advertising Copywriter: Writes advertising copy for display in all media: newspaper, Internet, magazine, billboard, packaging, television, radio.